-Figure 56 Real market value versus assessed value (in billions, adjusted for inflation)

-Real market value serves as one of many indicators of economic health and will experience volatility with the market.
+Figure 50 Real market value versus assessed value (in billions, adjusted for inflation) Real market value serves as one of many indicators of economic health and will experience volatility with the market.
 Total assessed property values, which are the basis for property taxes, will not experience the same level of volatility as the real market values due to limitations established by several Oregon tax measures (e.g., limits on property tax increases).
-From FY14 to FY19, assessed values increased by 16% and real market values increased by 53% (Figure 56).
+From FY15 to FY24, assessed values increased by 9.5% and real market values increased by 67.6% (Figure 50).
 New construction continued to fluctuate in the last few years

-Figure 57 New residential construction in the PMSA (in billions, adjusted for inflation)

-New construction figures are based on Primary Metropolitan Statistical Area (PMSA) building permits.
-The value of new residential construction has fluctuated from calendar years 2017 to 2021.
-At the lowest during this period, the value of new construction units was \$3.05 billion in 2020; at the highest, the value was \$3.77 billion in 2021 (Figure 57).

-&lt;sup>34 Adjusted for inflation
+Figure 51 New residential construction in the PMSA (in billions, adjusted for inflation) New construction figures are based on Primary Metropolitan Statistical Area (PMSA) building permits.
+The value of new residential construction has fluctuated since the calendar year 2017 with 2024 being the lowest during the last ten years.
+The value of new construction units at the highest point was \$4.4 billion in 2021 and at the lowest point was \$3.2 billion in 2024 (Figure 51).
+Adjusted for inflation

-&lt;sup>32 Measure 5 (1990), Measure 47 (1996) and Measure 50 (1997)

-&lt;sup>33 PMSA counties, as Metro: Clackamas, Columbia, Multnomah, Washington, Yamhill (Oregon); Clark and Skamania (Washington)

-Objectives, Scope, and Methodology

-In accordance with the Clackamas County 2022 amended internal audit plan, County Internal Audit evaluated the financial condition of Clackamas County as of June 30, 2022.
+&lt;sup>28 Measure 5 (1990), Measure 47 (1996) and Measure 50 (1997) &lt;sup>29 PMSA counties, as Metro: Clackamas, Columbia, Multnomah, Washington, Yamhill (Oregon); Clark and Skamania (Washington) Objectives, Scope, and Methodology In accordance with the Clackamas County FY24-25 audit plan, County Internal Audit evaluated the financial condition of Clackamas County as of June 30, 2024.
 The financial condition of the county's component units or service districts were not included in this evaluation.

-This evaluation was designed to provide an update to the 2020 financial condition report issued by the Office of County Internal Audit and to support the county's strategic decision-making abilities through enhanced financial trend analysis.
-General objectives for the 2022 Financial Condition Assurance Engagement were to:

-- independently evaluate the current financial condition of Clackamas County - provide continuity through an update of the prior financial condition report - create transparency for the county
+This evaluation was designed to provide an update to the 2024 financial condition report issued by the Office of County Internal Audit and to support the county's strategic decision-making abilities through enhanced financial trend analysis.
+General objectives for the 2024 Financial Condition Assurance Engagement were to: - Independently evaluate the current financial condition of Clackamas County. - Provide continuity through an update of the prior financial condition report. - Create transparency for the county.

-To achieve engagement objectives, the Office of County Internal Audit, among other potential engagement activities:

-- used the financial trend monitoring system developed by the International City/County Management Association (ICMA) and documented in its publication, Evaluating Financial Condition: A Handbook for Local Government - reviewed financial indicators suggested by the Government Accounting Standards Board (GASB) - analyzed results against identified criteria
+To achieve engagement objectives, the Office of County Internal Audit, among other potential engagement activities: - Used the financial trend monitoring system developed by the International City/County Management Association (ICMA) and documented in its publication, Evaluating Financial Condition: A Handbook for Local Government. - Reviewed financial indicators suggested by the Government Accounting Standards Board (GASB). - Analyzed results against identified criteria.